"Dr. Dorian, do you not realize you are nothing more than a large pair of scrubs to me?"

 First Gray Hair: Dr Cox goes a little nuts when he finds a gray hair in his happy trail.

 JD was originally more of a timid but very empathetic character who looked to Dr. Cox as a mentor and role model.
-Soon his obsession with Dr. Cox became a Parental Substitution ordeal and (with few exceptions) was just desperate for any sort of appreciation.
+Soon his obsession with Dr. Cox became a Parental Substitute ordeal and (with few exceptions) was just desperate for any sort of appreciation.
 He was always a bit geeky, but by the end of Season 2, he was a insanely feminine and girly masochist that enjoyed when Doctor Cox does something semi-abusive to him.
 Zach Braff even joked in a Season 8 outtake that his character was mostly gay by now.

 Elliot was mostly stable with her quirks mirroring J.D.'s except she was not as good as dealing with people, but those quirks became full on neurotic mid-way through season two, which then developed into a full on case of all around neurotic bitchiness that she expects everyone to work around.

 Dr. Cox made a few token gestures of appreciation to J.D. for his work, making it clear the Jerk Ass behavior was to push him to do his best.
 Towards the end it became hard to see if he even liked or respected J.D. at all.